 JWST ETC Instrument Throughputs

-Throughputs for all 4 JWST science instruments can be calculated with the Pandeia engine using files found in the "pandeia_data" directory.
+Throughputs for all 4 JWST science instruments can be calculated with the Pandeia Engine using files found in the "pandeia_data" directory.

 On this page

-An important component of the Pandeia engine download is the data directory, referred to as "pandeia_data".
+An important component of the Pandeia Engine download is the data directory, referred to as "pandeia_data".
 This directory contains all the data files necessary for running calculations in Pandeia engine calculations.
-These data are also identical to those used in calculations with the JWST Exposure Time Calculator (ETC) web application.
+These data are identical to those used in calculations with the JWST Exposure Time Calculator (ETC) web application.
 These data may also be used to compute throughputs for the various instruments and observing modes.

-Instructions for downloading and installing the Pandeia engine and the "pandeia_data" directory are found in the Installing Pandeia article.
+Instructions for downloading and installing the Pandeia engine and the "pandeia_data" ($pandeia_refdata) directory are found in the Installing Pandeia article.

 Calculating throughputs

 All files relevant for calculating throughputs for the 4 JWST science instruments are found in the "jwst" folder of "pandeia_data".
-The subdirectories in this folder are "detector", "miri", "nircam", "niriss", "nirspec", and "telescope".
+The subdirectories in this folder are "background", "detector", "miri", "nircam", "niriss", "nirspec", "source", and "telescope".
 Relevant subdirectories in each of the instrument folders are "filter", "optical", and "qe".

 Users interested in throughputs for the various instrument modes should use the get_total_eff()

-function included in the Pandeia engine.
+function included in the Pandeia Engine.
 This function considers all files for relevant instrument elements and properties (listed in the sections below) and outputs the throughput across a desired wavelength range.
 Below is a code snippet showing the use of the get_total_eff()

 function.